arsuk/ip-mdb-demo-test/readme.txt

 This is a simple class that generates pacs.008 messages to test Instant Payments.
 It also consumes the pacs.002 responses.
-It is an improvement on existing tools because it is a Java tool that can create JMS messages with correct properties in the same way as real customers do.
+It is an improvement on existing tools because it is a Java tool that will create JMS messages with correct properties in the same way as real customers do.
 Furthermore, the tool sends to and receives from multiple connections.
 There are therefore multiple producers and consumers which is again what real clients do.